 Recruitment is the filling of vacancies that arise.
 You tell a recruitment agency in Bangkok what the vacancy is, and they would begin the process of finding candidates.

 Talent acquisition is more of a strategical process, one that is ongoing whether postions are avalable or not.
 It has more of an eye on the long-term goals and direction of the business and what talent will be needed to support that.
 An agency would be constantly searching and connecting with potential candidates that would support the business’s goals, ready to pitch a position when it becomes available.

 Talent acquisiton is also more associated with hiring highly skilled individuals, who may not be in the job market.
 In this case, it’s about building relationships – selling the opportunity and the ’employer brand’.

 Like in any country, headhunters in Thailand are engaged by employers to find specific talent, usually for a senior or demanding role.
 Differing from a traditional recruitment agency (although often a service offered by an agency, as we do), a headhunter will:

 – Use his/her network to seek-out matching talent (usually not currently looking to move)

 – Discuss the opportunity and guage their interest

 – Report back to the employer with interested potentials

 – Connect the employer and individual

-A head hunter in Thailand, or anywhere, will charge for this service, irrespective of what happens in the interview process.
+A headhunter in Bangkok, or anywhere, will charge for this service, irrespective of what happens in the interview process.
 That said, the outcome is usually positive, as the research, relationship-building and overall process filters-out anyone who isn’t serious about the role.